NewNew Blog PostRead more

 Divergent Exploration

-The conversation branches into unexpected territory.
-Combinatorial creativity emerges when different frameworks collide and recombine.
+Combinatorial creativity emerges when frameworks collide and recombine.

 II